mrc-sprinklr/CallerPackageLibrary/README.md

 ###  INFORM_SOCKET_CONNECTED

-> Fired when socket is connected in popup window.
+> Fired when the socket is connected in the popup window.

 ---

 ###  INFORM_SOCKET_DISCONNECTED

->Fired when socket is disconnected in popup window.
+>Fired when the socket is disconnected in the popup window.

 ---

 ###  ACK_OUTGOING_CALL_START

->Fired when outgoing call is connected.
+>Fired when an outgoing call is connected.
 >Update Call begin and timer in parent window UI after getting this.

 ---

 ###  ACK_OUTGOING_CALL_END

->Fired when outgoing call is ended.
+>Fired when an outgoing call is ended.
 >Update Call end in parent window UI after getting this.
 ---

 ###  ACK_OUTGOING_CALL_FAIL

->Fired when outgoing call is failed.
+>Fired when an outgoing call failed.
 >Update Fail call attempt in parent window UI after getting this.
 ---

 ###  ACK_CALL_HOLD

->Fired when call is put on hold.
+>Fired when the call is put on hold.
 >Update Hold in parent window UI after getting this.
 ---

 ###  ACK_CALL_UNHOLD

->Fired when call is put on unhold.
+>Fired when the call is put on un-hold.
 >Update Unhold in parent window UI after getting this.
 ---

 ###  ACK_CALL_MUTE

-> Fired when call is put on mute.
+> Fired when the call is put on mute.
 > Update Mute in parent window UI after getting this.

 ---

 ###  ACK_CALL_UNMUTE

-> Fired when call is put on unmute.
+> Fired when the call is put on unmute.
 > Update Unmute in parent window UI after getting this.
 ---

 ###  ACK_SESSION_DETAILS

->Fired when session details is recieved.
+>Fired when session details are received.
->Use this to retrive and update Dialer.
+>Use this to retrieve and update Dialer.
 >####  Example
 >```
 > // This is session details , use this to store  details in parent window, and update UI accordingly.